foo123/FILTER.js/api-reference.md

 * `HueExtractor` : extract a range of hues from the image
 * `CannyEdges` : an efficient Canny Edges Detector/Extractor
 * `HaarDetector` : detect features in image using Viola-Jones-Lienhart openCV algorithm with `HAAR` cascades (adapted from [HAAR.js](https://github.com/foo123/HAAR.js))
-* `LipContourExtractor` : extract lip shape contour from image using Enevo Jumping Snake algorithm (TODO)
+* `LipContourExtractor` : extract lip shape contour using Enevo's Jumping Snake algorithm (TODO)
+* `ConnectedComponents` : extract the connected components and their bounding boxes (TODO)
 * `ChannelCopy` : copy a channel from an image to another channel on target image
 * `AlphaMask` : apply another image as an alpha mask to the target image
 * `Blend` : apply photoshop-like image blending as a filter <del>(similar method exists also in `Image` class)</del>